 Please make sure to notify us if you have any dietary restrictions or allergies.

 This listing is the most affordable option for camping accommodations on the private residence grounds.
-You are expected to bring your own tent as well as any linens, mattress pad, pillows, etc. for your camping comfort!
-You will have access to bathrooms/showers in the main residence and we will provide you with a towel for the weekend.
+You are expected to bring your own tent, bathroom linen, pool towel, as well as any linens, mattress pad, pillows, etc. for your camping comfort!
+You will have access to bathrooms/showers in the main residence.

-There are two large rooms in the estate that we will use for shared, cot bed accomodations.
+There are two large rooms in the estate that we will use for shared, cot or couch bed accommodations.
 Dividers will be up separating your cot bed from others, and the dividers can be moved around or removed if desired.
 We will provide all bed and bathroom linens, pillows, etc.

-There are two private, rustic queen rooms in the estate and they each have two spots.
+There is a private, luxury queen room in the estate and it has two spots.
 This accommodation is perfect for a couple or one other person that you'd like to share private accommodations with.
 Or if you'd like to reserve both spots, please select that option during your checkout process.
 We will provide all bed and bathroom linens, pillows, etc.

 Tara Purnell has dedicated her life to celebrating wellness and mindfully meditative arts– empowering people to feel better in their bodies and express their humanity.
 In 2013, she joined friends to introduce a hydrating, cold-pressed watermelon beverage to the market.
 WTRMLN WTR is now sold nationally, and Tara continues to develop partnerships and boldly represent the WTRMLN WTR tribe in new markets.